 Next, wash all your garments in the area affected by clothes moths.
 You might find that wool, cashmere and silk items are labelled as dry clean only, and dry cleaning chemicals certainly do help eliminate clothes moths.
 But steam cleaning has the same effect as it gets rid of the moth larvae, but without the nasty toxins.
-You can also hand wash knitwear with our Cashmere and Wool wash which contains very effective natural moth deterrents, and stays in the fabric after drying.
+Our Blue Lily and Bergamot scented Steamer Water is perfect for killing bacteria, and beautifully scenting your clothes.
+You can also hand wash, or machine wash on a delicate setting knitwear with our Cashmere and Wool Wash which contains very effective natural moth deterrents, and stays in the fabric after drying.

 We also recommend freezing as an all-natural anti-moth treatment to destroy clothes moths, larvae, and eggs.
 Place your garments in air-tight moth-proof bags and tightly seal, pressing out any air from the bag.
 Freeze garments for at least 48 hours, and up to 2 weeks for full effect.

 We recommend that you repair any holes in your clothing as soon as you notice the first sign of damage, to prevent the holes from increasing in size when worn (especially holes on sleeves).
 The traditional fix for moth-holes is a darning technique, which involves a delicate weave in a matching fabric to repair the hole.
 For those raring to fix the holes themselves, our darning needle set with ten different sizes is great for any moth hole.
 To make your mending experience even easier, our darning support slides under any hole, to learn how the mend the holes - you can read our blog post here.